FanDuel Promo Code Delivers $300 Bonus for NFL Conference Championships

 Steps to claim your FanDuel sign-up bonus for championship weekend

-Getting started with this FanDuel promo code new-user offer takes just minutes and positions you to bet on either conference championship game.
-Follow these straightforward steps to secure your welcome bonus:
+Claiming this FanDuel promo code new-user offer involves a straightforward registration process for conference championship betting.
+Follow these steps to secure your welcome bonus:

-- Register your new FanDuel account using links provided on this page to ensure eligibility.
+- Register for a new FanDuel account using qualifying links on this page and download the mobile app.

-- Make your first deposit of at least $5 using credit cards, debit cards, PayPal, or other accepted methods.
+- Complete the verification process with your personal information and make a minimum $5 deposit.

-- Place a $5 wager on any betting market, such as Patriots-Broncos or Seahawks-Rams spreads, totals, or moneylines.
+- Place your initial $5 wager on any betting market, including Patriots-Broncos or Seahawks-Rams spreads, totals, or moneylines.

-- If your bet wins, collect your regular winnings immediately and receive $300 in bonus bets within 72 hours.
+- If your qualifying bet wins, receive $300 in bonus bets within 72 hours to use on additional markets.

-For more details about this operator's features and betting options, check out our comprehensive FanDuel review.
+New users can explore comprehensive details about platform features and betting options in our FanDuel review.

 Additional FanDuel Sportsbook promotions beyond the welcome offer